 On October 9, 2013, the Company completed the sale of a 45% ownership interest in its Times Square Tower property for a gross sale price of \$684.0 million in cash.
 Net cash proceeds totaled approximately \$673.1 million, after the payment of transaction costs.
 In connection with the sale, the Company formed a joint venture with the buyer and will provide customary property management and leasing services to the joint venture.
 Times Square Tower is an approximately 1,246,000 net rentable square foot Class A office tower located in New York City.
-The transaction did not qualify as a sale of real estate for financial reporting purposes because the Company continues to control the joint venture and will therefore continue to account for the entity on a consolidated basis in its financial statements.
-The Company has accounted for the transaction as an equity transaction and has recognized noncontrolling interest in its consolidated balance sheets totaling approximately \$243.5 million, which is equal to 45% of the carrying value of the total equity of the property immediately prior to the transaction.
+The transaction did not qualify as a sale of real estate for financial reporting purposes because the Company continues to control the joint venture and will therefore count for the entity on a consolidated basis in its financial statements.
+The Company has accounted for the transaction and has recognized noncontrolling interest in its consolidated balance sheets totaling approximately \$243.5 million, which is equal to 45% of the carrying value of the total equity of the property into the transaction.